gipritchard/Space-Debris/Space Debris Player Aid.md

 Perform the action printed on an operational satellite card

 ## 2. Assess Threat
+- Look at the threat track to determine your threat level
+- Draw orbit cards from the orbit deck, and place them face down near the game board
+- Place debris from the supply on top of the face down orbit cards

 ↑ Threat increases when...
 - Any player flips a _fragmentation_ card